Navigation

 • Limited functional/flow information

-• Cases where non-invasive results are unclear or equivocal.
+• Problem Solving: Cases where non-invasive imaging results are unclear, equivocal, or insufficient for definitive diagnosis or treatment planning.

-• Evaluating conditions where fine detail or flow dynamics are critical (e.g., vasculitis, dural fistulas).
+• Evaluation of Specific Conditions: Assessing conditions where fine vascular detail or dynamic flow information is critical (e.g., suspected cerebral vasculitis, evaluating collateral circulation, detailed assessment of dural fistulas).